 No grade change will be considered without submitting a formal appeal in writing.
+Please be aware that the formal appeal process may result in your grade going up or down.

 For more information about the University's appeal guidelines visit: uwo.ca/univsec/pdf/academic_policies/appeals/appealsundergrad.pdf